ORDER YOUR COOKBOOKS, MERCH, & SUSHI MASTERCLASS HERE:

 2 tbsp chili oil (https://youtu.be/oYz9GNg-8tw)

-4. Place the pan back to medium heat.
-Add the chili oil followed by the onions and sauté for 3-4min
+6. Heat up a nonstick pan to medium heat.
+Add the chili oil followed by the red onions.
+Sauté for 1-2min

 If you enjoyed this episode and would love to see more, remember to like, comment, and subscribe so that you won’t miss a single episode!